-In spite of his too short career as designer, Joe Colombo left many proofs, still topical, of his creativity.
+In hisshort career as designer, Joe Colombo left many proofs, still topical, of his creativity.

-In 2012 the original Mini-Kitchen is revisited, it comes the new version outdoor.www.joecolombo.com
+Many of his works are part of the collections of the major museums around the world.
+In 2012 the original Mini-Kitchen is revisited, it comes the new version outdoor.